cestmarcel/uoft-template-engine/README.md

 - This application uses the inquirer module for Node.js.
 Documentation is available under https://www.npmjs.com/package/inquirer.
 - The application also uses the jest module for Node.js to perform the Javascript tests.
 Documentation is available under: https://www.npmjs.com/package/jest.
+- Regex for the email validation from: https://emailregex.com
+- Regex for the phone number validation from: https://phoneregex.com